Kyo Kusanagi: Characterization and voice actors

 Voice actor Masashiro was influenced by the late singer Yutaka Ozaki (pictured) to portray Kyo in his early appearances.

+When it came to his personality, Kyo's creator Yuichiro Hiraki was inspired by Joe Yabuki from the boxing manga Ashita no Joe as he believed hotheaded fighters like Joe were popular and it would be a major contrast to the famous Street Fighter character Ryu in terms of how they see each other's need of fighting.
 In his introduction, Kyo debuted as a slightly hot-blooded and somewhat egocentric character, but then the outline of the character gradually develops with the introduction of new protagonists that make him act more calm in comparison.
 By The King of Fighters XV, Ureshino refers to Kyo and Shun'ei as the most mature protagonists in KOF history, which makes their interactions feel natural, especially because the former is looking after his successors.
 While Kyo and Benimaru's relationship was initially that of rivals, it eventually became like that of siblings, with Benimaru acting as the older one as he was heavily overshadowed by Iori.
 The romance between Kyo and Yuki remains stable across the franchise according to the novelist.
-Ureshino noted the rivalry between Kyo and Iori stood out early in the 1990s because it was weird to see characters interacting before a fight started.
-The King of Fighters '99 added a subtext of happiness of the two rivals meeting again, believing they had died when fighting Orochi.
-Their exchanges in The King of Fighters XI, where they remained in a far more experienced relationship, are as if the two now teammates seek fighting to kill their boredom.
+Ureshino noted The King of Fighters '99 added a subtext of happiness of the two rivals meeting again, believing they had died when fighting Orochi and later would fight out of boredom.
 However, Ureshino does not see the idea of Iori developing his social skills as it would ruin the appeal he has with Kyo as well as the charm he has on his own.